Aditya-1998k/Python/Networking & Communication/Rabbitmq.md

+# Rabbitmq
-Rabbitmq is a open source message broker that implements the AMQP (Advance message queuing protocol).
+1. Rabbitmq is a open source message broker that implements the AMQP (Advance message queuing protocol).
+2. It allows applications to communicate by sending messages via queues, decoupling producers (senders) and consumers(recievers)

 **AMQP** is a open standard protocol for messaging between two applications.
 It defines how messages are formatted, stored, routed, delievered and acknowledged.